celo-org/staked-celo/README.md

 Error: ERROR processing /Users/pahor/repo/2/staked-celo/deploy/01_manager.ts:
 ```

-From above example we can see that our new implementation addres is *0x1B8Ee2E0A7fC6d880BA86eD7925a473eA7C28000*
+From above example we can see that our new implementation address is *0x1B8Ee2E0A7fC6d880BA86eD7925a473eA7C28000*

 3. Verify deployed smart contracts (It will verify whatever is in deployments/[network] folder)
 ``` bash